Last updated on January 22nd, 2020 at 09:54 pm

-I get food crushes all the time; I am a bit of a tart that way.
-However, I think this Vegan Mushroom Reuben Sandwich might be the real thing.
-Pan fried spiced mushrooms, homemade red cabbage sauerkraut, Russian dressing and pickles combine in each wonderfully messy and textured bite.
+Food crush!
+This Vegan Mushroom Reuben Sandwich has pan fried spiced mushrooms, homemade red cabbage sauerkraut, Russian dressing and pickles combine in each wonderfully messy and textured bite.

 Eating a plant-based diet is a challenge for me.
 I didn’t turn the corner and all of a sudden start hating the taste of chicken and bacon or loathing goat’s cheese.
 I love animals and don’t want them on my plate but guiltily admit, they are a bit delicious.

 My One Pot Tomato Olive and Lemon Spaghetti is a twist on Puttanesca without the anchovies while there are no prizes for guessing the root of my Sneaky BBQ Mushroom Steamed Buns.
 I even have a birdless chicken pot pie recipe.
 This vegan mushroom Reuben sandwich is another twist on a classic.

 Making a vegan Reuben is pretty darn simple.
 First we make a thirty-minute quick and dirty sauerkraut.
 Next we pan fry seasoned meaty mushrooms, add dill pickles and finish with a spicy vegan Russian dressing on toasted rye bread.
 This is a vegan version even the carnivores will love.

 While I would no sooner eat a pile of corned-beef these days than I would eat my dog, this Vegan Mushroom Reuben Sandwich is a “meaty” dish I can get behind.
 What’s more it’s carnivore-approved.
 Earthy spiced mushrooms invoke just enough meat essence to fool my tastebuds while the vibrant red sauerkraut and spicy dressing add texture and balance.

 While my challenge continues each day, it becomes easier with a little invention and inspiration from the classics.